 Electromagnetic effects (ULF/ELF waves observed on ground and at Low Earth Orbit altitudes), anomalies in ionospheric and atmospheric parameters (plasma density, TEC, VLF transmission) and bursts of electrons precipitating from the Van Allen Belts can be considered one of the main pre-seismic phenomena.
 Reports on observations from space of earthquake-related signals in the ELF-VLF frequency band in the ionosphere and low magnetosphere have appeared in the last years.
 In particular, the DEMETER mission has showed an increasing of the plasma density in vicinity of the epicenter of a future earthquake days before the main shock; the intensity of these anomalies was enhanced when the earthquake magnitude increased and reduced when the depth increased.

 Relevant are the researches performed by experiments on board satellites concerning flux disturbances of Van-Allen trapped particles.
 Anomalous increase of low-energy electron and proton counting rate was observed several hours before the occurrence of moderate and large-magnitude earthquakes.
 It has been supposed that pre-seismic electromagnetic emissions could change the trajectory of the trapped particles, inducing the precipitation bursts detected by satellite.
 The results of a recent analysis, carried out by data obtained with GAMMA-1, Sampex-PET and ARINA missions, are shown in Fig. 1.
 A spatial and temporal statistical correlation between seismic activity and the charged particle precipitation from the lower limit of the Van Allen radiation belts cleary appears.
 A model for this process is shown in Fig. 2.
-The HEPD detectors on board CSES satellite are specialized to carefully study these intriguing effects.
+The particle detectors (HEPD and HEPP) on board CSES satellite are specialized to carefully study these intriguing effects.

 a) b) c)